Kosovo Longcrower: Origin and distribution

 The breed originated in the region of Kosovo and surrounding areas.
 Before 2011 it was a rarely kept breed, however it is now widely kept across Europe.
 Due to its unique feature (long crowing) it became popular between poultry breeders.
 From Kosovo this breed spread into other Balkan countries as well.
-Nowadays, it is found in Kosovo.
+Nowadays, it is found in Kosovo, Serbia, Bosnia and Herzegovina, Montenegro, North Macedonia, Croatia, Slovakia, Czech Republic, Austria, Germany, Poland and Sweden.

 Description

 The birds are black.
 The rooster might have a few red or gold feathers on the wings.
 Over time, white spots can occur on its feathers, which is a sign of aging.
 On the head there is a characteristic crest of black feathers.
-There might be two symmetrical short horns on its nose, like the horns of a goat.
-In most cases their V-shaped comb (crest) leans forward.
+They possess a V comb.
+In most cases their crest leans forward.
 Its beak is yellow (or gold), or even white, whereas the feet are mainly olive-green, as well as gray.
 The types that have green feet always have a yellow-gold beak, and their song lasts, or even exceeds, 1 minute.
 The rooster's tail has some longer sword shaped feathers and it is held straight (horizontal with the body).

 The roosters weigh 2–3.25 kg and the hens from 1.5–2 kg.
 The hens are nonsitters, and produce 160 white eggs per year of 55–60 g weight.
 A chicken starts to produce eggs when eight months old.
 Chicks hatch out brown.